 Alas, it wasn’t.
 By the time he left office, the national debt was pushing $3 trillion, and it was off to the races from there.

 When Bill Clinton packed his bags to leave the White House the public debt was $5.7 trillion, then soared to $10.7 trillion by the end of George W. Bush’s two terms, stood at $19.9 trillion when Obama moved on and has already passed $23.0 trillion on the Donald’s watch.

 But here’s the thing.
 President Trump is no Ronald Reagan.
 If the Gipper couldn’t stop the Washington deficit and debt brigades, there is not a snowball’s chance in the hot place that the Donald will.

 In truth, unlike all of the Gipper’s successors, who relentlessly added to the debt during their turn at the helm but at least gave lip service to the notion of fiscal rectitude, the Donald just flat-out doesn’t care and he’s taking the GOP with him into fiscal fantasy-land.

 What this means is that America is now fast drifting toward the Debtberg.
 It is only a matter of time before the impending collision shatters the faux prosperity and wanton complacency that prevails on both Wall Street and in Washington.

 Still, it is not too late to get prepared.

-As we said at the beginning, $12.99 for the package upfront, and $1 per day thereafter if you continue to subscribe, is a bargain for the unique angle we bring to the table after four decades at the intersection of Wall Street and both ends of Pennsylvania Avenue.
+As we said at the beginning, $1 per day is a bargain for the unique angle we bring to the table after four decades at the intersection of Wall Street and both ends of Pennsylvania Avenue.

 In all humility, we don’t think you can afford to go without Contra Corner any longer as we plunge into the truly perilous times ahead.

-So we hope to be sending you PEAK TRUMP and Contra Corner on a daily basis very soon.
+So we hope to be sending you David Stockman’s Contra Corner on a daily basis very soon.